 The Prescribed Substances Regulation currently lists oxygen as the substance that RTs can administer.
-RRTs, PRTs & GRTs have always been able to - and still are able to - administer oxygen on the order of a physician, midwife, dentist or nurse practitioner.
+RTs have always been able to - and still are able to - administer oxygen on the order of a physician, midwife, dentist or nurse practitioner.
 The difference with the 5th authorized act is that, similar to suctioning, it does not have the requirement of an order.
-This means that RRTs, depending on where they work, can independently initiate, titrate or discontinue oxygen-based solely on their own professional judgment.
-Please note that this authorized act only applies to RRTs.
+This means that RRTs (and RT(Es), depending on where they work, can independently initiate, titrate or discontinue oxygen-based solely on their own professional judgment.
+Please note that this authorized act only applies to RRT and RT(Es), and RT(Es) require general supervision.